billywhite4/fc-ga-ecommerce-plugin/README.md

-#FoxyCart Transaction Data to Google Analytics Ecommerce Plugin
+#Send FoxyCart Transaction Data to Google Analytics Ecommerce Plugin
-This script mines transaction data in the FoxyCart Receipt HTML along with product data from `fc_json` to be sent to the Google Analytics Ecommerce plugin for tracking purchase details
+This script mines transaction data in the FoxyCart Receipt HTML along with product data from `fc_json` to be sent to the Google Analytics Ecommerce plugin for tracking purchase details.

 In early versions of FoxyCart, `fc_json` does not pass data for the entire transaction and only includes details on individual products in the purchase.
-Thus, transaction data like shipping, tax, and transaction total must be gleaned from the Receipt teamplate HTML, while product-specific data like name, price, quantity, etc. are pulled from `fc_json`.
+Thus, transaction data like shipping, tax, and transaction total must be gleaned from the Receipt template HTML, while product-specific data like name, price, quantity, etc. are pulled from `fc_json`.

 #Dependencies
 This specific example is for a FoxyCart 0.7.1 store on an FC subdomain like yourstore.foxycart.com, but it should still work on any pre-v2.0 store with light modification.
 Instructions may vary for custom subdomains like yourstore.yourdomain.com.